-Eligible single family homes located in revitalization areas are listed exclusively for sale through the Good Neighbor Next Door Sales program.
+Eligible single-family homes located in revitalization areas are listed exclusively for sale through the Good Neighbor Next Door Program.
 Properties are available for purchase through the program for five days.
+(Bidding period)

 Who Can Participate?

-Firefighters and Emergency Medical Technicians - You may participate in the Good Neighbor Next Door program as a Firefighter / Emergency Medical Technician if you are employed full-time as a firefighter or emergency medical technician by a fire department or emergency medical services responder unit of the Federal government, a state, unit of general local government, or an Indian tribal government serving the area where the home is located.
+Firefighters and Emergency Medical Technicians.
+You may participate in the Good Neighbor Next Door Program as a Firefighter of EMT, if you are employed full-time as a firefighter / EMT by a fire department or emergency medical services responder unit of the Federal government, a state, unit of general local government, or an Indian tribal government, serving the area where the home is located.

 What if I don't win the bid or there are no Good Neighbor homes available?